25 of the Best Hawaiian Beaches To Consider for Your Next Vacation

 During the summer months, the surf is perfect for catching some waves and boogie boarding most of the time.
 Waimanalo Bay Beach Park is an excellent beach for families to enjoy, especially if you like to be where it’s less crowded.

 Perhaps the most recognizable beach by name, Waikiki is famous for its long stretch of glistening white sand and beautiful blue water that attracts visitors worldwide.
-It’s a perfect place to spend a day surfing, swimming, sailing, or hanging out on the beach.
+It’s a perfect place to spend a day surfing, swimming, sailing, or hanging out on the beach right next to delicious Hawaiian food.

 Since Waikiki Beach in Honolulu, Hawaii is within walking distance of many hotels in the area, it’s a popular place for people to vacation without needing to rent a car.
 Oahu is also the least expensive of the Hawaiian islands to visit and parents can find plenty of things to do in Oahu with their kids.

 According to Hawaii Tourism Statistics, Oahu gets anywhere from 450,000-570,000 thousand visitors per month.
 That’s by far the most of any Hawaiian island.
-For this reason, Waikiki is a very popular–and populated–Hawaiian beach.
+For this reason, Waikiki is a very popular–and populated–Hawaiian beach, especially on Friday nights when the Hilton Hawaiian Village does their weekly free fireworks.

 The four artificially made lagoons at Ko Olina are the perfect beach for families to spend the day playing.
 They’re so perfect Disney built the Aulani Resort there in 2011.
 Each lagoon has a sandy beach that gently slopes into the water, remaining shallow for several yards out.